Veetaha/vee-news-analyzer/README.md

 cargo build --release
 ```

 Build and run the cli ingest process.
-Be sure to put the [kaggle dataset](kaggle-dataset)
+Be sure to put the [kaggle dataset][kaggle-dataset]
 at `./datasets/kaggle/news_v2.json` or anywhere else (just make sure that `--kaggle-path`
 points to it).